aftersound/weave/docs/lifecycle-management-under-cap-component-structure.md

 - entity virtualized over control instance plus actor instance

 ## Lifecycle of actor core and core package
 In Weave, an actor core mainly consists of {ActorControl, Actor}, ActorProduct is optional.
-It is just abstraction/concept in the form of
+It is just an abstraction/concept in the form of
 Java interface or abstract class.
 Once written, compiled, built into package, no/little change is expected.
 Compared to other entities, actor core and core package are the most stable one.
 Of course, the assumption is the abstraction/concept is right and solid.